david-macmahon/InfinibandVerbs.jl/docs/src/index.md

 destroy_flow
 ```

-## Lesser directly-used functions
+## Less frequently used functions

-These functions see less direct use because they are called by more commonly
+These functions are not directly used so frequently because they are called by
-used functions, but sometimes the more commonly used functions expose parameters
+more commonly used functions.
+Sometimes the more commonly used functions expose
-that are passed on to these functions.
+parameters that are passed on to these functions so they are documented here.

 ```@docs
 create_sges